 The following Banking & Finance practice note produced in partnership with Kathryn Emmett, Rosa Mottershead, Rob Marsh, Andrew Hedges, Imogen Garner and Cara Dowling of Norton Rose Fulbright provides comprehensive and up to date legal information covering:

-In response to the Paris Agreement, governments and intra-governmental organisations launched a number of measures to promote sustainable finance.
+In response to the The Paris Agreement, governments and intra-governmental organisations launched a number of measures to promote sustainable finance.
 To date, these have focused on voluntary measures, relying on businesses and investors to self-monitor in this area.
 As the global move towards a more sustainable economy gathers pace, and the need to respond to the risks presented by climate change becomes more urgent, these measures are beginning to be transposed into legislation and regulation.
 While many financial institutions have already implemented internal systems for assessing and monitoring the sustainability of their businesses, the introduction of regulatory frameworks focused on sustainable finance should lead to standardisation in this diverse area, requiring financial institutions to assess and report on sustainability issues within their existing governance and risk management structures.
+For more information on the Paris Agreement, see Practice Note: The Paris Agreement 2015—snapshot.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.